Continuous delivery: Benefits and obstacles

 Eight further adoption challenges were raised and elaborated on by Chen.
-These challenges are in the areas of organizational structure, processes, tools, infrastructure, legacy systems, architecting for countinous delivery, continuous testing of non-functional requirements, and test execution optimization.
+These challenges are in the areas of organizational structure, processes, tools, infrastructure, legacy systems, architecting for continuous delivery, continuous testing of non-functional requirements, and test execution optimization.

 Strategies to overcome adoption challenges

 Several strategies to overcome continuous delivery adoption challenges have been reported.

+Best practices for cloud systems

+The following practices can enhance productivity of pipelines, especially in systems hosted in the cloud: